Skip to Content

 Paige Kuester

-Paige Kuester is a Ph.D. student with a focus on sociolinguistics.
-She’s interested in the ways that language and food intersect with different aspects of identity, including race and class.
+Paige Kuester is a Ph.D. candidate with focusing on sociolinguistics and linguistic anthropology.
+She’s interested in the ways that language and food (specifically wine!) intersect with different aspects of identity, such as class, and the ways in which processes like authentication are used to sell consumable products as commodities with value.
 She received her BA from the University of South Carolina in English and Anthropology and her MLIS from the University of Illinois.

 Price L. Lassahn-Worrell